Treyno1/allergysub/README.md

 # AllergySub

-A web application to help find safe and delicious substitutes for common allergens and ingredients.
+A web application for finding ingredient substitutes based on dietary restrictions and allergies.

 ## Features
 - Search for ingredient substitutes
-- Filter by dietary restrictions
+- Filter by dietary restrictions and allergies
-- Save favorite alternatives
 - View detailed preparation instructions
+- Rate and favorite substitutes
+- Updated egg category and substitutes

 ## Tech Stack
 - React + Vite